PSI to Bar Converter

 Common PSI to Bar Values

 Click any value below to convert PSI to Bar instantly.
-These are the most frequently searched pressure conversions, including all standard tire pressure values from 30 PSI to 42 PSI.
+These are common tire, bicycle, HVAC, scuba and industrial pressure values.

 PSI to Bar Conversion Chart